-How You Can Help Your Employees Cope with Rising Costs
+Help Your Employees Cope with Rising Costs in Tough Times

-It’s unlikely anyone would argue that the past few years have been tough on employers and employees alike.
+It’s unlikely anyone would argue that the past few years have created tough times for employers and employees alike.
 The COVID-19 pandemic took lives, shuttered businesses, created a labor shortage, caused supply chain problems, and impacted how we lived our lives.

 Many organizations had to cut jobs and programs, alter policies and procedures, tighten spending, and reinvent themselves as a result.
 Just when it seemed like daily life was getting somewhat back to normal (whatever that is!), we’re being hit with soaring inflation and record gas prices.